 There are two ways to create your Memorial or Tribute:

-Simple Donation: Donate by cash, check or credit card using the online donation form.
+Simple Donation: Donate by cash, check, or credit card using the online donation form.
 Select Memorial or Tribute from the dropdown.
 Be sure to complete the fields for an acknowledgment if you want us to send one.
-Follow through with all the PayPal directions if you use a credit card.
+Follow through with the payment directions if you use a credit card.
 We suggest a minimum donation of $25

 Website: You can create a Memorial or Tribute with pictures and longer text to show up on this page like those shown below.
 Make a donation using our online donation form as described above.
-Follow through with all the PayPal directions if a credit card is used.
-Then in addition, send your text and images to [email protected] where we will create the page for you.
-We suggest a minimum donation of $50.
+Follow through with the payment directions if a credit card is used.
+Then, in addition, send your text and images to [email protected] where we will create the page for you.
+We suggest a minimum donation of $25.